Implanon

 Procedure

 Your arm is cleansed and then numbed with a small injection.
-Implanon is placed just underneath the skin using a small needle introducer.
-Your practitioner will have you feel Implanon by pressing your fingertips over the skin where Implanon was placed.
+Nexplanon is placed just underneath the skin using a small needle introducer.
+Your practitioner will have you feel Nexplanon by pressing your fingertips over the skin where Nexplanon was placed.
 Your arm is then wrapped in gauze.

 Aftercare